 - Names and badge numbers of police officers at scene

 Call the number on the back of your auto insurance card.
 The representative on the other end will tell you everything you need to know to file a claim.
 Your insurance company should work with you so you can get your car repaired as soon as possible.
 If your insurance is unwilling to pay, we recommend calling an experienced personal injury attorney.

 The East Lansing personal injury attorneys at Foster & Harmon, P.C. want to make sure you receive the compensation you deserve following an auto accident.
-If you would like to schedule your free legal consultation, give us a call at (517) 337-4600.
+If you would like to schedule your free initial phone consult, give us a call at (517) 337-4600.